codeforsanjose/Map-of-Silicon-Valley-development-projects/README.md

 This codebase generates an index.html with an in-line HTML to be used within a Wix HTML iFrame.

 ## Run Instructions ##
+From a shell environment in an appropriate folder:

   1. git pull (repository)
-  2. Run ./build.sh from a shell environment
+  2. cd Map-of-Silicon-Valley-development-projects
+  3. chmod u+x build.sh
+  4. ./build.sh

-  3. To view map, open index.html in the browser
-  4. Copy/Paste index.html into a Wix HTML iFrame
+To view map, open index.html in the browser.
+The code within index.html can be copy/pasted into a Wix HTML iFrame.

 ## Notes : ##
-Dependent on having a shell environment to run build.sh with javac.
+Dependent on having a shell environment with javac/java.